DDDEastMidlandsLimited/dddem-blog/_posts/2019-01-06-dddem-post.md

 A key focus of DDD East Midlands is giving back to, celebrating and promoting the outstanding tech community that has grown in the East Midlands.
 There is a booming tech community in the East Midlands (just look at the number of events on https://nottingham.digital/).
 From slack groups to hackathons, there are a lot of opportunities for collaboration and friendship.
 The organizers are passionate about producing a high quality, well organised, professional event that echoes the qualities of the East Midlands: collaboration, innovation, inclusivity, and camaraderie.

 We are thinking beyond the event.
-We don’t want to just encourage people to join our excellent community for just one day _(yes — we CAN be heroes, just for one day)_, but we want the effects to last beyond the conference
+We don’t want to just encourage people to join our excellent community for just one day _(yes — we CAN be heroes, just for one day)_, but we want the effects to last beyond the conference.

 - Providing training for submitting to conferences and building engaging talks will hopefully lead to more local speakers spreading the word of how great the tech scene is in the East Midlands at events nationally, if not globally.
 We want people to talk about the amazing companies they are working for, the cool tech they are working with, the successful (and sometimes less successful) times they have collaborated on something great.